John-Varghese-EH/Sudarshan/README.md

 ## 🚀 Deployment

 This application is deployed on [**Netlify**](https://www.netlify.com/).
 The site is automatically rebuilt and deployed whenever new changes are pushed to the `main` branch.

-## 🙌 How to Contribute

-Contributions are welcome!
-If you have suggestions for improvements or want to fix a bug, please feel free to:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a Pull Request.

 ## 📄 License